ooaklee/ghatd/docs/getting-started/pricer/README.md

 # Pricer

-Pricer is the **source of truth for the pricing catalog**.
+Pricer is the **source of truth for the pricing catalogue**.
 It defines plans, feature entitlements, monetary costs, and provider references that describe what your product costs and what end users get at each tier.
 The `pricer` package provides a full CRUD API for managing these records, and is designed to be composed into your application or exposed through the Billing Manager Service (BMS) for read-only access by your frontend or Companion app.

 ## Core Packages Overview